 April 15: The Cliburn in Concert

 As part of the Cliburn in the Community program, Fine Arts Chamber Players partners with The Cliburn to present to our audience award-winning pianist Claire Huangci, a 2013 Cliburn Competition semi-finalist and Jury Discretionary Award recipient.
-Ms. Huangci is joined by the Dallas Symphony Orchestra Associate Concertmaster Emmanuelle Boisvert, violin; Lucas Aleman, DSO violin; and Jeff Hood, DSO cello, in Erik Korngold’s dynamic Suite for Piano (Left Hand), Two Violins and Cello.
+Ms. Huangci is joined by the Dallas Symphony Orchestra Associate Concertmaster Emmanuelle Boisvert, violin; Lucas Aleman, DSO violin; and Jeff Hood, DSO cello, in the last movement of Erik Korngold’s dynamic Suite for Piano (Left Hand), Two Violins and Cello.
 The piece was commissioned by pianist Paul Wittgenstein after losing an arm in World War I.

 Solo piano works on the program include Scarlatti‘s Four Sonatas, K. 443, 208, 29, and 435; Schubert‘s Sonata in A Major, D. 959; and Rachmaninov‘s Three Preludes, op.
 32.

 After the concert, visit the DMA’s Wittgenstein Vitrine, a jewel-encrusted masterpiece of early 20th century Viennese design once owned by the Wittgenstein family.

 The Charles Barr Memorial Concert features the Cézanne Quartet, Peak Fellowship Ensemble- in-Residence at SMU Meadows School of the Arts, performing music by Mozart, Schubert, and Bartok.